 NICOLAS KENT is a freelance theatre, television and radio director.
 He started his career at the Liverpool Playhouse in 1967 as a ABC TV trainee Theatre director going on to be Artistic Director of the Watermill Theatre in Newbury in 1970.
 He was then Associate Director of the Traverse Theatre in Edinburgh before becoming a co-director of the Oxford Playhouse Company 1976 – 1981.

 He was appointed Artistic Director of the Tricycle Theatre in London in 1984 and was there for almost 30 years.
 In 2006 he was the recipient of an Evening Standard Special Theatre Award for “Pioneering Political Theatre” for his work there.
-Whilst working at the Tricycle his production of Bloody Sunday won an Olivier Award, and his productions of Guantanamo (which later transferred to the West End and off-Broadway)
+Whilst working at the Tricycle his production of Bloody Sunday won an Olivier Award, and his productions of Guantanamo (which later transferred to the West End and off-Broadway) and the 7 hour trilogy The Great Game (which later toured the USA) were both nominated for Olivier Awards.
+On leaving the Tricycle Theatre in 2012 he was awarded the Freedom of the Borough of Brent, and a Lifetime Achievement award from the Theatre Managers’ Association as well as the Peter Brook Empty Space Lifetime Achievement Award.

-Whilst at the Tricycle Theatre he co-produced in the West End: Stones in His Pockets by Marie Jones,The 39 Steps by Patrick Barlow, The Price and Broken Glass by Arthur Miller and Ain’t Misbehavin and later in 2013
+Whilst at the Tricycle Theatre he co-produced in the West End: Stones in His Pockets by Marie Jones, The 39 Steps by Patrick Barlow, The Price and Broken Glass by Arthur Miller and Ain’t Misbehavin and later in 2013 Shakespeare’s Much Ado about Nothing with Vanessa Redgrave & James Earl Jones directed by Mark Rylance at the Old Vic.

-He has directed plays in well over 150 theatres around the world including Japan, East Africa, the Far East Bangladesh, Iraq, Egypt, Seoul, Hong Kong and the USA.
+He has directed plays in well over 150 theatres around the world including Japan, East Africa, the Far East, Bangladesh, Iraq, Egypt, Seoul, Hong Kong and the USA.

-2024 The Most Precious of Goods by Jean-Claude Grumberg, translator: Nicolas Kent
+The Most Precious of Goods

-Marylebone Theatre, London.
+Marylebone Theatre, London

-2023 Grenfell: System Failure by Richard Norton-Taylor & Nicolas Kent
+By Richard Norton-Taylor & Nicolas Kent

-Playground, Tabernacle and Marylebone Theatres, London.
+Playground, Tabernacle, and Marylebone Theatres, London

 Birmingham Rep

-2021 Grenfell: Value Engineering by Richard Norton-Taylor
+Grenfell: Value Engineering

-and as 2 episodes for Channel 4 TV
+Tabernacle Theatre & Birmingham Rep, and as 2 episodes for Channel 4.

-2019 Happy New Year by David Greig adapted by David Kramer
+By David Greig, adapted by David Kramer

-2018 Mark Thomas Check-up Our NHS @70
+Mark Thomas Check-up: Our NHS @70

 Traverse Edinburgh (Fringe First) and on tour.

-London: Arcola Theatre & BAC and Command Performance for the Chief Medical officer for England – Department of Health
+London: Arcola Theatre & BAC and Command Performance for the Chief Medical Officer for England – Department of Health

-2017 All the President’s Men? by Nicolas Kent
+All the President’s Men?

-National Theatre at the Vaudeville Theatre & The Public Theater New York
+National Theatre at the Vaudeville Theatre & The Public Theater, New York

 National Theatre

-Drones Baby Drones by Ron Hutchinson, Christina Lamb & David Greig
+By Ron Hutchinson, Christina Lamb & David Greig

 Arcola Theatre

-2014 The Nightmares of Carlos Fuentes by Rashid Razaq
+The Nightmares of Carlos Fuentes

 Arcola Theatre